 For a dream to have a lasting effect, there must be a committed, focused team that understands its goal.
 In 1980, this team met its goal when the Children’s Hospital facility was completed, and all patients residing in the Children’s Hospital and Junior League Home for Crippled Children were housed under one roof.
 Learn more about the Junior League of Nashville.

 The founding medical director for Children's Hospital was the man who held tight to the dream longer than anyone: Dr. David Karzon.
 He served for many years and was succeeded in 1988 by Ian Burr, M.D.
 Under Dr. Burr’s leadership, Children's Hospital grew to include more than 29 sub-specialties.
 Dr. Burr played a vital role in planning the new Children’s Hospital.

-This hospital was designed with you in mind: family friendly and sensitive to the fact that many people are involved in the healing process, not just medical professionals.
-We believe that when everyone—staff, family, friends, patients—is involved, a seamless system is created that results in optimum care for our children.
+This hospital was designed with you in mind: family-friendly and sensitive to the fact that many people are involved in the healing process, not just medical professionals.
+We believe that involving everyone—staff, family, friends, patients—creates a seamless system that results in optimum care for our children.

 We are a work in progress, but there is one thing that will never change.
-We will also be committed to provide the best possible care to children.
+We will always be committed to provide the best possible care to children.

 Vanderbilt®, Vanderbilt University Medical Center®, V Oak Leaf Design®,